-Thale is a 2012 Norwegian film directed and writen by Aleksander Nordaas, starring Silje Reinåmo, Erlend Nervold and Jon Sigve Skard.
+Thale is a 2012 Norwegian feature film written and directed by Aleksander Nordaas.
+The movie stars Silje Reinåmo, Erlend Nervold and Jon Sigve Skard.
 It is based on the legend of the the Huldra – a seductive forest creature found in Scandinavian folklore (her name derives from a root meaning “covered” or “secret”).

 Two crimes scene cleaners discover a mythical tailed, female creature in a concealed cellar.
 She never utters a word, unable to tell her tale herself, but the pieces of the puzzle soon come together; she’s been held captive for decades for reasons soon to surface.
 Someone is approaching from outside.
 They want her back…

 “Loosely based on Norwegian mythology, Nordaas has crafted a smart, stylish little film with minimal resources and a talented cast and crew.
-Granted it’s probably not saying much, since I not a big fan of modern, remake/plagerism-intensive horror filmmaking, but so far this is a strong contender for Best Horror Movie of 2012 in our annual recap.”
-Thomas T Sueyres, Video Junkie
+Granted it’s probably not saying much, since I not a big fan of modern, remake/plagiarism-intensive horror filmmaking, but so far this is a strong contender for Best Horror Movie of 2012 in our annual recap.”
+Video Junkie

 “Although Nordaas does a competent job directing an ambitious low-budget indie creature feature with very little money, the laughable social commentary, failed boo scares and unbelievably cheesy ending make Thale a mediocre, yawn-worthy disappointment” Dread Central